-- Make changes.
-To get a well-balanced meal, ask if you can substitute certain ingredients or side orders (for example, you could ask for salad instead of fries).
-Don't feel weird about it — people ask for changes all the time.
-In some restaurants, you can ask the cook to prepare something in a different way.
-You might ask to have your chicken broiled instead of fried, for example.
+- Change and rearrange.
+To get a well-balanced meal in a restaurant, feel free to substitute certain ingredients or side orders (for example, ask for salad instead of fries).
+Don't feel weird about it — people ask for substitutions all the time.
+You can also ask for a different preparation, like having your chicken broiled instead of fried.

 - Watch the sides.
 Avoid foods with sauces or gravy, and ask for low-fat salad dressings on the side.

 - Pick your own portion.
-Portions can be very big at restaurants.
-Feel free to eat only part of your order and take the rest home.
-You can also split your order with a parent or friend.
+Restaurant portions are often large, but try to eat the same portion of food that you'd eat at home.
+Either eat only part of your order and take the rest home or split it with a friend.

 What Should I Bring With Me?

 When you go out to eat, bring the things you take with you everywhere, like testing supplies, snacks, and medicines.
-Another helpful tool is a book or app that lists the calories, fats, and carbs in certain foods.
-Ask your doctor or dietitian about these if you don't have one.
-Then use it to choose healthy options from the menu yourself.
-If you use things like artificial sweeteners or fat-free spreads, feel free to bring them along too.
+A printed quick-reference guide to food content and portions, or a nutrition app or website, can make choosing healthy foods a little easier.
+If you use things like artificial sweeteners or fat-free spreads, bring them along too.

-If you take insulin (say: IN-suh-lin), there's no need to stay home if you have to eat later than usual — in most cases, you can just make a few adjustments to your medicine schedule.
+If you take insulin, there's no need to stay home if you have to eat later than usual — in most cases you can just make a few simple adjustments to your medicine schedule.